hacknlove/orgasmoproject/README.md

+# WARNING

+Many people have recommended changing the name of this library to make it look more professional and reliable.

+I am starting the migration.

+This repository will be renamed soon, and the npm package will be deprecated and replaced

 # Orgasmo

 A Next.js plugin that gives you the best UX, the best DX and the best MX (marketeer experience).